Aaron Aanonsen | Head Coach

 Biesterfeld is an account manager at Direct Drive Logistics.
 He and his wife, Robina, daughter, Painter, and son, Memphis, reside in Greenfield.

-Kegan Schieve is in his third season as a graduate assistant coach for the Wisconsin Lutheran College men's basketball team.
+Rudy Bentley is in his first season as a graduate assistant coach for the Wisconsin Lutheran College men's basketball team.
+He joins the Warriors coaching staff after serving for one season as an assistant coach under current Warriors head coach Aaron Aanonsen at Lakeland University.